christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### Concrete Protocols

-This section provides the reader an overview of concrete, popular replication protocols.
-Some of them are used in production for years, others are just subject of academic study.
+This section provides an overview of concrete, popular replication protocols to the reader.
+Some of them are used in production for years, while others are subject of academic studies only.

-Section N then will take a closer look on Raft, a consensus-based, state machine replication protocol.
-The author has chosen to use Raft for replication of the time series database which is the subject of this thesis.
+The [following chapter](#sec:raft) will then spend a closer look on Raft, a consensus-based state machine replication protocol.
+The author has chosen to use Raft for replication of the event store which is the subject of this thesis.

-##### Paxos
+##### Paxos {#sec:paxos}

-- Had been state of the art for a long time for strong consistent replication (TODO ref to 03a)
+- Had been state of the art for a long time for strong consistent replication
+- Based on distributed consensus
 - original by Leslie Lamport [@lamport1998paxos] and further improvements by himself [@lamport2006fast]
 - although he tried to make it understandable [@lamport2001paxos], it is shown that people of any kind (students, engineers...) still struggle to understand it in its fullest [@ongaro2013raft]
 - Formally verified using TLA+, as attached to the paper [@lamport2006fast]